Anas-Nabil/Problem-Solving/CreatingAccount/README.md

-# 📱 Auth Screens (Flutter)
+# 🔐 Flutter Authentication UI

-These screens are created using Flutter, featuring a clean layout built with `Row`, `Column`, `Container`, and `TextField` widgets.
-The design includes intuitive icons and smooth navigation for a better user experience.
+This project showcases a set of authentication screens built with Flutter, featuring a clean and modern layout using core widgets like `Column`, `Container`, and `TextField`.
+The design emphasizes user-friendly navigation and visual clarity.

 ---